These Are the Foods You Can and Can't Eat on the Keto Diet

 Meat, seafood, and eggs

 Meat and seafood are allowed on the keto diet, and the options are pretty much endless.
-While anything processed (like bacon and sausage) should be limited, everything else—including chicken, beef, pork, salmon, tuna, and oysters—are fair game.
-Eggs are allowed, too.
-You can also eat high-protein, low-carb plant-based options, like tofu, seitan, and tempeh.
+Anything processed (like bacon and sausage) should be limited on the keto diet.

 Very little fruit

-Because of the high amounts of carbs in fruit, most options aren’t allowed on the keto diet.
-What is allowed, though, are avocados and berries.
-You can still enjoy blueberries, blackberries, and raspberries…and occasionally a Granny Smith apple.
+Because of the high amounts of carbs in fruit, most options aren't allowed on the keto diet.
+What fruits are allowed, though, are:

 "You can have fruit on keto if you stick to five percent or less total carbohydrates.
 Stick with berries, or even a Granny Smith apple with peanut butter, as long as it fits your ratios and total carbs for the day," Wells says.
 "Some people who have a high amount of lean body mass and/or a large amount of muscle may have higher carbohydrate needs, and thus may be able to include more fruit."